suvancha9866/maskedscript/README.md

 I wanted to create this because my allergies in the recent years have been horrible and I wanted to know if I should mask my face in order to protect myself.
 So an automation would make that easier for me.

-I used libraries like requests, PySimpleGUI and more to create this automation.
+I used libraries like requests and PySimpleGUI to create this automation.
 I am getting my weather data from Accuweather through an API because, in my eyes, Accuweather is very reliable.

+This script should go off at a certain time like 9:30 AM by creating a simple task using Task Scheduler on my computer.

 ### Resources I used: